yvelikova/axway-open-docs/content/en/docs/apiportal_docker/docker_config.md

-{"title":"Customize API Portal topology in Docker","linkTitle":"Customize API Portal topology in Docker","date":"2019-08-09","description":"This section describes how to create Docker data volumes for persistence, edit your `docker-compose.yml` file to customize your Docker-based API Portal topology to suit your environment, and deploy API Portal using `docker-compose up`. "} ﻿
+{"title":"Customize API Portal topology in Docker","linkTitle":"Customize API Portal topology","weight":"3","date":"2019-08-09","description":"customize your Docker-based API Portal topology to suit your environment"}

 This section describes how to create Docker data volumes for persistence, edit your `docker-compose.yml` file to customize your Docker-based API Portal topology to suit your environment, and deploy API Portal using `docker-compose up`.